Geneva International Model United Nations: Youth Perspectives

-Study Trip
+Delegation Trip

-Since 2009, GIMUN has organized educational trips, inviting students to visit a certain region of the world for a duration of between 1 and 2 weeks, to develop research on a particular theme of relevance to the United Nations mandate.
+Since 2009, GIMUN has organised educational trips, inviting students to visit a certain region of the world for a duration of between 1 and 2 weeks, to develop research on a particular theme of relevance to the United Nations mandate.

 MUN Delegation

 MUN Delegation was created in 2010 under the name of "MUN Society" - a weekly reunion of Geneva students who wished to learn about MUN Procedure and simulate committees for one academic semester.
 In 2012, MUN Society added an objective of sending its participants to a Model United Nations Conference in Europe.
 In October 2013 and 2014, certain MUN Society members attended Oxford University Model United Nations.
 As of September 2014, MUN Society became MUN Delegation: a small group of selected students engaging in brief training sessions in specific preparation for an MUN Conference.
 In October 2014, the students went to OXIMUN again, while in Spring 2015 they attended Moscow International Model United Nations, in Russia.